Corn Adomnáin

 Entry Requirements

 The competition is for students who are currently studying law in Ireland.
-Students form teams of three and submit an application form to take part.
+Students will need to form teams of three and submit an application form to ihl@redcross.ie to take part.

 Multiple teams from a university/institution can apply and we ask each institution to rank these applications in the event that the competition is oversubscribed.
-We will accept the teams in order of this ranking.
+For further information on how we will select teams please see the application form above.

 Team Resources